Soyle-Productions/soyle-stories-user-manual/how do I.../see/view/the characters included in my scene.md

+# How do I view the characters included in a scene?

-To see the characters included in your scene, assuming you've included the characters in your scene:
+## To see the characters included in your scene, assuming you've included the characters in your scene:

 1. Open the Scenes List tool
 2. Right-click the scene